akhlut/PiKVM_Parts/USB/Readme.md

 PiKVM USB splitter design notes

-AS OF 09182020 THIS DESIGN IS INCOMPLETE!!!
+AS OF 09232020 THIS DESIGN IS COMPLETE BUT UNTESTED!!!

-This design uses Analog Devices ADUM3160 iCouplers to provide galvanic isolation between the input USB and the output ports.
+This design uses Analog Devices ADUM3160 iCouplers to provide galvanic isolation between the OTG USB and the (4) external USB ports.

-The GPIO pinout (v1.5) is as follows:
+The GPIO pinout (v1.6) is as follows:

 PORT A